-Additionally, the pharmaceutical company needs to ensure that they do not waste the potential of any of their representatives by giving them too small of a territory or a territory with too few customers.
+Additionally, the pharmaceutical company needs to ensure that they do not waste the potential of any of its representatives by giving them too small of a territory or territory with too few customers.
 This is also true if the territory is too large or has too many customers.

 There are the considerations of ensuring that no representative spends too much time in the car and that multiple representatives don’t have an overlap in territory.

 Any of these mistakes both increases the cost of a sale and minimizes growth in revenue.

 What Are the Methodologies for Pharmaceutical Sales Territory Alignment?

 As previously stated, every pharmaceutical company will use a slightly different process for aligning their territories.
 The following are the most common methods and what exactly those methods entail:

 - With this methodology, geography does not matter.
 Representatives may live a short drive away from one doctor, while another doctor in their territory could require a plane flight to be reached.